Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Preliminaries. Lemmas.

 \subsection{Notation}

 In what follows $\T$ is the circle group $\R / 2 \pi \Z$.

-As usually $C(\T)$ is the space of continuous complex functions on $\T$, with the norm $\|f\|_\infty := \sup |f(t)|$, $t \in \T$.
+As usual, $C(\T)$ is the space of continuous complex functions on $\T$, with the norm $\|f\|_\infty := \sup |f(t)|$, $t \in \T$.
 By a ``measure'' on $\T$ we always mean an element of the dual space $M(\T)$, that is, a finite complex Borel measure.

 We denote by $\{\ft{S}(n)\}$, $n \in \Z$, the Fourier coefficients of a Schwartz distribution $S$ on $\T$.
 It will also be convenient to keep the notation $\ft{\c}$ for the Fourier transform of a vector $\c \in \ell^1(\Z)$ as defined in \eqref{eq:ft-c}.